camkatf/hec-quinten-group5-team1/README.md

 To install all required packages, please run the command `pip install -r requirements.txt` in the terminal.
 The configuration is to be set in the `config.yml` file.

+Logs of the two pipelines are saved in the `PATH_LOG` file.

 ## First pipeline : data augmentation
 This pipeline augments the data of the `INPUT_PATH` file, using reserved words and back-translation.
 To run this pipeline, run the two following commands: